CIT28/files/w4/ps0.md

 - Executing 5. results in a table with 1 column and 1 row.
 - Executing 6. results in a table with 1 column and 2 rows.
 - Executing 7. results in a table with 2 columns and 6 rows.

-- Executing 8.sql results in a table with 1 column and 1 row.
-- Executing 9.sql results in a table with 1 column and 1 row.
-- Executing 10.sql results in a table with 3 columns and 140 rows.
-- Executing 11.sql results in a table with 1 column and 10 rows.
-- Executing 12.sql results in a table with 1 column and 1 row.
+**CONTENT FROM CS50 SITE END HERE**

 ## Grading
 - Submit your commit history URL your cyberchase in your private repo for grading
 - This is how I will grade your work:
-1. Did you provide the correct URL for cyberchase folder = 5 points.
+1. Did you provide the correct URL for cyberchase folder = 10 points.
-2. Did you do all the commits required for this work = 65 points
+2. Did you do all the commits required for this work = 30 points
-    -  There should be 8 commits, 1 for the setup and 7 that show the current query (uncommented), proof of work and autenciate work in README.md
-3. Did your README.md file show authenicate work =  30 points
+3. Did the commits contain the workflow (authentic, pow and git ) data =  60 points
 4. Work submitted after the due date will be reduced by 25 points.
-If you completed all the requirements above, but submitted after the due date you will get 75 points (100 - 25) on this work.